Lucyjpjones/LucyJones-resume/README.md

     - Titles added to software skill icons so the user has a quick summary of the meaning of each language/program.
     - On the footer, Facebook link changed to Github as this is more favoured by my target audience.
     - Email address on 'My story' page added as a link so users can easily send a direct email.
+    - Main images changed from PNG to WEBP to provide a faster download and less data consumption.

 #### Bugs